Photo by: Joel Schulman

-After sunrise photography and breakfast, we drive east to Cienfuegos, referred to as the Pearl of the South.
+After sunrise photography and breakfast, you drive east to Cienfuegos, referred to as the Pearl of the South.
 The City of Cienfuegos is a very modern city by Cuba’s standards, offering architectural photography of the historic square, as well as a beautiful harbor, two of the reasons this city is now a UNESCO World Heritage Site.
-Enjoy photographing in the city’s main square, Parque José Martí, the Tomas Terry Theater, and the neo-classical cathedral.
-Walk along the lovely Malecon, bustling Paseo del Prado and one of Cuba’s longest waterfront walkways.

 After breakfast, your guide will join you for a walking tour of the city streets, where you may have an opportunity to photograph artisans as they work or school children as they interact with one another and their teachers.
 Travel to the Valley of the Sugar Mills, photographing the beautiful landscape and a ruined 19th century sugar estate.
 The landscape speaks of the transitions this country has seen.
 Explore with your local guide as he educates you on the sugar plantations of yesterday.
 Overnight Trinidad hotel.
-(B, L; B)
+(B, L or D both days)

 March 12-15: Havana

-After some early morning photography and breakfast in Trinidad, we’ll depart for Havana, with photo stops along the way and the possibility to visit a rural school as we drive through the mountains.
+After some early morning photography and breakfast in Trinidad, you’ll depart for Havana, with photo stops along the way and the possibility to visit a rural school as you drive through the mountains.

-One morning, after photographing with your leaders, return to the hotel for breakfast, then meet your guide for a driving tour of some of the area’s highlights (time and weather permitting): La Torre (the tower) with a bird’s eye view of the harbor and city; Morro Cabaña (fortress) just across the harbor, which provides another perspective of the waves crashing on the lighthouse and fortress, along with the skyline of Havana; Fusterlandia, where a Cuban artist reclaimed his impoverished neighborhood as a dreamy folk art kingdom; Ernest Hemingway’s former home, Finca La Vigía, where we can view the remembrances of his 20 years in Cuba; and Cojimar, Hemingway’s beloved fishing village.
+After breakfast one morning meet your guide for a driving tour of some of the area’s highlights (time and weather permitting): La Torre (the tower) with a bird’s eye view of the harbor and city; Morro Cabaña (fortress) just across the harbor, which provides another perspective of the waves crashing on the lighthouse and fortress, along with the skyline of Havana; Fusterlandia, where a Cuban artist reclaimed his impoverished neighborhood as a dreamy folk art kingdom; Ernest Hemingway’s former home, Finca La Vigía, where you can view the remembrances of his 20 years in Cuba; and Cojimar, Hemingway’s beloved fishing village.

 There will be free time in the late afternoons to walk the promenade down to the harbor, with incredible panoramic views and the historic Malecón.
 The rooftop terrace of our hotel offers outstanding sunrise and sunset views of the city.
-Overnight Havana hotel (B; B, L; B, L; B, D)
+Overnight Havana hotel (B, L or D; B, L; B; B, D)

 March 16: Home